Information not accurate?

 Event details

-The Chicago Jazz Festival is a four-day, free public celebration of Chicago’s legendary music scene, running August 28–31, 2025 in Millennium Park and beyond.
-You’ll hear world-class jazz trios, blues legends and stirring gospel choirs on the Pritzker Pavilion stage, while the Harris Theater hosts intimate sets by emerging artists.
+The Chicago Jazz Festival is a four-day, free public celebration of Chicago’s legendary music scene, running from Saturday, September 26, to Monday, September 28, 2026, in Millennium Park and beyond.
+You’ll hear world-class jazz trios, blues legends, and stirring gospel choirs on the Pritzker Pavilion stage, while the Harris Theater hosts intimate sets by emerging artists.
 Simultaneous “Jazz on the Lake” concerts at DuSable Lake Shore Drive link the city’s skyline to Lake Michigan’s waterfront, and satellite shows in Hyde Park bring community spirit to historic Jackson Park.

 Quick Tips: